 Before you sit down to write your resume, you need to know what positions/industries/roles/skills you will be targeting.
 Anything to help you narrow down the focus of your resume.
 The content of your resume will be directed towards those areas.
 If you haven’t identified your career or job search target yet, go back and spend some time on this first.
-If you’re unsure, you can work with a one of our career counselors to help you identify potential matches.
+If you’re unsure, you can work with a one of our career counselors in Houston to help you identify potential matches.

 Step 2: Evaluate the skills and abilities required by the position you are seeking.

 The next thing you’ll need to know is what employers will be looking for on your resume.
 You will tailor your past experience to fit the job/career you are seeking, which illustrates your potential for the position.
 An employer will scan your resume (in 5-10 seconds) to determine if you can do the job.
 Your resume will be organized by highlighting the skills relevant to the types of positions you are seeking making it easy to scan and demonstrate your qualifications.
 So, first you must identify them!

 An excellent tool to use is the Occupational Network http://online.onetcenter.org.
 To begin, search the occupations that you have targeted and identify the typical skills required by those careers.
 Make a list of the skills you’ve identified.

 Second, search job postings and job descriptions and identify the preferred qualities of the ideal candidate and other skill requirements listed (use major job search engines and broaden your search nationally to retrieve a greater variety of results for your selected job title.)
 Add any new skills and abilities you’ve identified to your list.

 Third, talk to someone who has hired, interviewed or worked with people in the positions you’re seeking.
 Ask about the qualities of their ideal candidate and which skills and abilities would make someone successful performing the function of that job.